Skip to main content

 Prompt Enhancement

-• Expand (Niji 7) — transforms a brief description into Midjourney-optimized language with anime/illustration style cues
+• Expand mode (Niji 7) — expands into Midjourney-optimized language with anime/illustration cues; non-English prompts are auto-translated

 Keyboard Shortcuts